Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 # Disclaimers before we start
 * The contents of this blog post are inspired by the wonderful idea of [Doug Turbull](https://softwaredoug.com/) from the series of blog posts about [Roaringish](https://softwaredoug.com/blog/2024/01/21/search-array-phrase-algorithm).
 In here we will take this ideas to an extreme, from smart algos to raw performance optimization.
 * I highly recommend reading the [Roaringish](https://softwaredoug.com/blog/2024/01/21/search-array-phrase-algorithm) blog post, but if you don't want there will be a recap on how it works.
 * This project it's been almost 7 months in the making.
 At the beginning I wasn't planning on writing a blog post about it, so that's why the structure of this post will be a little bit different.
 I will go through all major changes in my git history explaning how and why this impacted the performance (sometimes we will go deep and others will be a brief overview).
-And since there is a lot of things to go through (and I wasn't planning on writing this...) there will be no benchmarks on this older changes, but I can ensure you everything was throughly benchmarked, before being commited to the repo.
+And since there is a lot of things to go through (and I wasn't planning on writing this...) there will be no benchmarks on the older changes, but I can ensure you everything was throughly benchmarked before being commited to the repo.
 (This will be a long blog post...)
 * **We won't talk about**:
-  * Multi threading, since this workload is trivially parallelizable (by sharding) it's kinda a easy optimization that anyone can do.
+  * Multi threading, since this workload is trivially parallelizable (by sharding) it's kinda a easy to do it, and it's scales pretty much linearly, so if you are curious on who this would perform on $$X$$ amount of threads, just get the numbers and devide by $$X$$.
   * Things outside my code to make it faster, like enabling Huge Pages.
   * The main focus will be in the search part, so there will be no focus in the indexing part, only when needed
 * **Benchmark methodology**: